If you want to try out an MVNO carrier, check out these options

 Cons:

-- Must buy in bulk
+- Must buy a minimum of three months

-Mint Mobile offers a minimum of three months with up to 12GB of data.
-Save money when you buy more months and forget about monthly payments.

-Best for Travel: Google Fi
+Best for travel: Google Fi

-Most MVNO carriers are positioned as a lower-cost alternative without offering much over the base carrier.
-Google Fi uses the best connection available from Sprint, T-Mobile, or U.S. Cellular in the U.S. While fewer phones support this full network, if you have a compatible device you should have great service.
+Most MVNO carriers are a lower-cost alternative without offering much over-the-base carrier.
+Google Fi uses the best connection available from Sprint, T-Mobile, or U.S. Cellular in the U.S. While fewer phones support this entire network, if you have a compatible device, like the Google Pixel 6 or Galaxy S22 series, you should have great service with 5G.

-Most unlocked phones still work but they will be stuck on T-Mobile only.
-Luckily, can buy a phone that you know will work with the entire network.
+Most unlocked phones still work with Google Fi, but they will be stuck on T-Mobile only, including 5G support.
+The best phones for Google Fi will work with the entire network and will be labeled as Designed for Fi on Google Fi's website.
+If you're not sure, you can check your phone before you sign up using Fi's compatibility tool.

-The biggest feature that sets Fi apart is the international service.
-If you're traveling in any of the 200+ supported countries your data will cost the same as it does at home.
+The most significant feature that sets Fi apart is its international service on its Flexible and Unlimited Plus plans.
+If you're traveling in any of the 200+ supported countries, your data will cost the same as it does at home.
 You will also get unlimited texts but will need to pay $0.20 per minute for calls.
+Keep in mind that the Simply Unlimited plan doesn't include most of these international perks, and it also doesn't include hotspot tethering like the other plans.

 Pros: